abloomston/workwithme.guide-myguide/index.md

 ## Personality

   - **Reflecting**: I often times think about one topic for extensive periods of time.
 An easy way to spot if I'm reflecting is when I mention a conversation topic from 5 minutes ago (or 5 days ago) when the conversation has progressed elsewhere.
 Here are some things I might reflect upon:
-    - A problem, challenge, or conjecture e.g. "The Clinton Conjecture: [Robert Delaunay](https://en.wikipedia.org/wiki/Robert_Delaunay) and [Boris Delaunay](https://en.wikipedia.org/wiki/Boris_Delaunay) are related."
+    - A problem, challenge, or conjecture, e.g. "The Clinton Conjecture: [Robert Delaunay](https://en.wikipedia.org/wiki/Robert_Delaunay) and [Boris Delaunay](https://en.wikipedia.org/wiki/Boris_Delaunay) are related."
     - Reflect on a conversation topic, e.g. "Roman columns or Greek pillars?
 Discuss."
     - Ideals, dreams, and counterexamples, e.g. "One day `x = y/z;` will be constant time."